infomongo/infomongo.github.io/_posts/2017-07-31-proposal-for-a-saner-calendar.md

 These are essentially extra weekend days, since they fall between the last Saturday of the year and the new year, which starts on Sunday.

-### Some Example Dates

-In the U.S., the dates are written month, day, year.
-The fourteenth day of the third month would be Cor 14 or  3/14.
-Other parts of the world would keep using the day, month, year format, so the same date is written 14 Cor or 14/03 .

-For the rest of the examples, I’m going to show the U.S. format.

-**Thursday, Baw 12, 2020**
-Thu, Baw 12, 2020
-Baw 12, 2020
-Baw 12
-2/12
-2/12/20
-2/12/2020
-02/12/2020
-2020-02-12

-**Sunday, Dur 8, 2020**
-Sun, Dur 8, 2020
-Dur 8, 2020
-Dur 8
-4/8
-4/8/20
-4/8/2020
-04/08/2020
-2020-04-08

-**Monday, Mog 23, 2020**
-Mon, Mog 23, 2020
-Mog 23, 2020
-Mog 23
-13/23
-13/23/20
-13/23/2020
-2020-13-23

-### Other Considerations

-This proposal doesn’t move the start of the year.
-Arp 1 falls on January 1.
-This means the new calendar has no relation to the seasons, same as the current calendar.
-If you wanted to fix this, you could have the year start on the first day of spring, the spring equinox, which is March 20 in the northern hemisphere.
-The seasons are reversed in the southern hemisphere, and March 20 is the autumnal equinox.
-In the southern hemisphere the spring equinox is on September 22.